Glen Young (gridiron football)

-Glen Young (born May 2, 1969) is a Canadian gridiron football coach and former linebacker.
-He is currently the defensive coordinator for the Toronto Argonauts of the Canadian Football League (CFL).
-He played professionally as a linebacker for eight seasons in the (CFL) for the Argonauts, Montreal Alouettes, and Edmonton Eskimos, from 1998 to 2005.
+Glen Young (born May 2, 1969) is a Canadian professional football coach and former player who is the linebackers coach for the BC Lions of the Canadian Football League (CFL).
+He played as a linebacker for eight seasons in the CFL for the Toronto Argonauts, Montreal Alouettes, and Edmonton Eskimos, from 1998 to 2005.
 Prior to his time in the CFL, he played two seasons in the National Football League (NFL) for the San Diego Chargers, from 1995 to 1996.

+Coaching career

+Toronto Argonauts

 On February 6, 2020, it was announced that Young had joined the Toronto Argonauts as the team's defensive coordinator.
 After the 2020 CFL season was cancelled, he coached through part of the 2021 Toronto Argonauts season, but was not retained for 2022.

+Hamilton Tiger-Cats

+On February 2, 2024, it was announced that Young had joined the Hamilton Tiger-Cats to serve as the team's defensive line coach.

+BC Lions

+On January 2, 2025, it was announced that Young had joined the BC Lions to serve as the team's linebackers coach.